linode/docs/docs/networking/dns/dnssec-with-nsd-on-centos-7.md

 TLD.

-When a DNSSEC aware application does a DNS lookup, it uses the digital signature of the root nameserver to verify the signature of your TLD signature.
+When a DNSSEC aware application does a DNS lookup, it uses the digital signature of the root nameserver to verify the validity of your TLD signature.
 The signature of your TLD is then used to verify your KSK signature.
 Your KSK signature is then used to verify your ZSK signature.
 Finally your ZSK signature is used to verify the results of the query.